Moose Hunters: Plot

 When the costumed cow moose gives a "yoo-hoo", the bull moose gives a howling response, blowing off the costume.
 Goofy (who still has the moose head on) quickly comes up with a plan and fan dances until he and Donald can get the costume back on, which makes the lovestruck male even more smitten with the costume.
-Once again disguised, the pair seductively dance with the aroused bull, succeeding in getting him to follow them; unfortunately, the Donald half falls off a cliff and lands on an angry bee.
+Once again disguised, the pair seductively dance with the aroused bull, succeeding in getting him to follow them, but Donald half falls off a cliff and lands on an angry bee.
 The insect follows the duck into the costume, making the pair dance to the tune of "La Cucuracha".
 The moose, angling for a kiss, kisses Goofy on the face, as Donald tries to hit the bee, causing the moose head to fly off of Goofy, luckily landing on him just before they could be caught.
-They lure the ecstatic moose to Mickey so he can do the rest.
-However, they don't know their leading the moose right towards another.
+They lure the ecstatic moose to Mickey so he can do the rest, but they don't know their leading the moose right towards another.

-Unfortunately for the mouse, his cover has been eaten off and the moose he has been dealing with is not pleased.
-As the moose prepares to charge at Mickey, he hears a flirty "yoo-hoo", which catches his attention.
+The mouse discovers that his cover has eaten off and prepares to charge at Mickey, but hears a flirty "yoo-hoo", which catches his attention.
 Turning around, the rutting moose sees an attractive cow moose trotting towards him.
 Smitten with the "female", the aroused bull trots over to the costumed moose as "she" unknowingly backs up into him.
-While the horny male licks the costume's face and cozies up to "her"(despite a disguised Goofy trying to smack the antlered beast off of him), Donald tries to move the costume... only to realise he's under the moose trying to woo the "hot blonde".
+While the horny male licks the costume's face and cozies up to "her" (despite a disguised Goofy trying to smack the antlered beast off of him), Donald tries to move the costume, only to realize he's under the moose trying to woo the "hot blonde".
 Before the red moose tries any more moves with what appears to be an attractive cow moose under him, the jealous black moose challenges him for the "lady moose's" hand, which he angrily responds to in kind.

 The two bulls prepare to fight as Donald and Goofy run up a tree.
 The moose sharpen their antlers, clash and the earthshaking body slams cause Goofy and Donald, hanging on to the tree for dear life, fall between the two bulls.
 The antlered beasts forget about the whole costume incident, and Donald and Goofy run for their lives while the angry moose chase them.
 Mickey soon joins them as they run for their lives, going on a boat and racing away, concluding the cartoon.